Excerpts from Jim Conrad's

 I've been waiting for this.
 For weeks and weeks little green mangos have been dangling from stocky, good-sized trees with dark green, evergreen leaves shaped like giant peach leaves.
 Slowly, slowly they've been growing.
-You can see a couple of softball-size fruits currently on a neighbor's tree I pass each day a the right:
+Below, you can see a couple of softball-size fruits currently on a neighbor's tree I pass each day:

 Those fruits are still too green, only now beginning to show a hint of burgundy on their topsides.
 Look how they dangle on foot-long cords, which are what's left of the central axes of big flower-inflorescences.
 The flowers themselves were tiny, pinkish-white things bearing only a single fertile stamen per blossom and clearly few of the blossoms set fruit.
 Soon after flowering sometimes you could see several little fruits forming in the same inflorescence, but the weak ones aborted, falling off the tree, leaving the best to develop.

 At http://www.fruitlovers.com/mangoposter.jpg you can see a colorful poster showing 143 distinct named mango varieties.
 The variety names are provided at http://www.fruitlovers.com/mangonames.html.

 I just got back from the market with a bagful of mangos and you can see a couple of those below: